USDA-FSA/fsa-design-system/components/alerts/index.md

 ### Don't Use

 * When displaying error messages paired with specific form fields.
 Use [Form Field States]({{ site.baseurl }}components/form-fields/).
-* The application needs to provide real-time messaging to the User about a page-level event, out-of-view event, or background processes.
+* The application needs to provide real-time messaging to the User about a page-level event, out-of-view event, or background process.
 Use a [Growl Notification]({{ site.baseurl }}components/growl/).
 * The application requires a message to appear and have the User take action to dismiss.
 Use a [Growl Notification]({{ site.baseurl }}components/growl/).
 * The application displays non-critical information that won’t disrupt a workflow.
 Use a [Growl Notification]({{ site.baseurl }}components/growl/).
 * Too many Alerts at one time as this will confuse the User and push content down the screen.